victordelval/amw-frontend/markdown/en/methodology.md

 ## Overview

 The mine detector is an artificial neural network, which we train to discriminate mines from other terrain by feeding it hand-labeled examples of mines and other key features as they appear in Sentinel-2 satellite imagery.
-The network operates on square patches of data extracted from the Sentinel 2 L1C data product.
+The network operates on square patches of data extracted from the Sentinel-2 L1C data product.
 Each pixel in the patch captures the light reflected from Earth's surface in twelve bands of visible and infrared light.
 We average (median composite) the Sentinel data across a period of many months to reduce the presence of clouds, cloud shadow, and other transitory effects.

 During run time, the network assesses each patch for signs of recent mining activity, and then the region of interest is shifted by half a patch width for the network to make a subsequent assessment.
 This process proceeds across the entire region of interest.
 The network makes over 100 million individual assessments in covering the 6.7 million square kilometers of the Amazon basin.